jephmann/worksearch/README.md

 in my environment, this form may include "forget login" logic.
 - logout: shuts down the session and redirect to login.

-IMMEDIATE ISSUES as of 2013.09.30:
+IMMEDIATE ISSUES as of 2013.11.10:

 - A general doublecheck of the back-end re Profile, Company, Contact and Log.
-- PHP back-end validation for Profile, Company, Contact and Log forms.
-- Only after the back-end validation nears completion will I pursue JavaScript (jQuery?) front-end validation for Profile, Company, Contact and Log forms.
+- A specific doublecheck of back-end and front-end validation for Profile, Company, Contact and Log forms.
 - Front-end JavaScript (jQuery?) "are you sure?" logic re Delete.
 - Look into pagination of main tables; recheck sorting and filtering where applicable.
 - Explore object encapsulation further -- i.e. whether or not to make certain properties and methods private or protected, especially in my Data class.
+- Company detail: add lists of related logs and contacts; cross-reference.
+- Contact detail: add list of related logs and additional contacts within a contact's company; cross-reference.
+- Log detail: to be determined.
+- Whether to have an "initiated by (me or contact)" field in either Contacts or Logs or both.
+- Company: no companies = redirect from index to create.
+- Contact: no contacts = redirect from index to create.
+- Log: no logs = redirect from index to create.
+- Profile: no profile = redirect from index to create.

-LONG-TERM NICE-TO-HAVES as of 2013.09.30:
+LONG-TERM NICE-TO-HAVES as of 2013.11.10:

 - E-mail logic using PHPMailer which sends custom or form e-mails, perhaps with resume attachments, to contacts while logging said activity into Logs.